 Highlights:

-• May and July stand out with large leisure-driven bubbles.
-The summer pull was real.
+May and June stand out with large leisure and meeting driven bubbles.
+The summer pull is real.

-• Spring 2023 was dominated by meetings, possibly tied to networking as I actively entered the job market.
+Spring is dominated by meetings, possibly tied to networking as I actively entered the job market.

 Purpose Behind Every Drive